peterlidee/streaming/article/article1.md

 - The url in the browser address bar changes immediately.
 - The page title `<h1>Page X</h1>` is rendered immediately.
+- We see an ordered list with all items 'Loading...'
+  [insert image 4]
-- We see an ordered list with all items 'Loading...' and then one by one they get filled in with an actual post title.
+- One by one they get filled in with an actual post title.

-[insert image(s)]
+  [insert image 5]

 Even in a very basic example like this, it is a clear ux improvement.
 On top of that it also has benefits for SEO as it leads to better TTFB, FCP and TTI.